 5.3 Biosimilar medicines measures for Portugal Abolish the payback rates for the biosimilar medicines industry In view of the current and potential contribution of biosimilar medicines to the sustainability of the Portuguese NHS, payback rates should not be applied to biosimilar medicines.
 A payback rate of 14.3% for biosimilar medicines threatens the sustainability of the biosimilar medicines industry, and therefore access of patients to these medicines.
 Such payback rates must urgently be reconsidered.
 Abolish the annual price revision for biosimilar medicines The price of generic medicines is linked to the price of the main market competitor and should be reviewed annually.
 This aspect should, in any case, be abolished, since any change in the originator medicine price will affect the respective generic medicine and eventually will undermine the sustainability of the generic medicines sector.
-Establish minimum target agreements for the use of biosimilar medicines Hospitals should be rewarded if a pre-established target agreements of a certain biosimilar medicines is attained respectively during the first, second and third year of marketing of that biosimilar medicine.
-Adopt and implement incentives for physicians to prescribe and patients to prefer biosimilar medicines Physicians should be incentivised to prescribe biosimilar medicines through continuous education.
-This should be supported by unbiased information and education campaigns from the competent authorities which reassure physicians, pharmacists and patients about the quality, safety and efficacy of biosimilar medicines, and inform about their benefits to all the stakeholders.
-Establish a national list procedure Establish a dynamic national list procedure, with automatic inclusion of new biosimilar medicines when available to the market, for faster competition and timely access to medicines for patients.
+Revision of the minimum target agreements for the use of biosimilar medicines Hospitals should be rewarded if a pre-established target agreement of a certain biosimilar medicines is attained respectively during the first, second and third year of marketing of that biosimilar medicine.
+Taking into consideration the new scientific evidence and the last CNFT guidelines, the actual target of 20% of market share in the first year should be revised.

-7. Bulgaria Bulgaria's pharmaceutical expenditure is above other European countries and makes up a disproportionate amount of the healthcare budget, at 38% of total health expenditure66.
-It is also growing rapidly due to the entry of high-cost innovative medicines, but without considerable improvements in health outcomes67.
+6. Bulgaria Bulgaria's pharmaceutical expenditure is above other European countries and makes up a disproportionate amount of the healthcare budget, at 38% of total health expenditure64.
+It is also growing rapidly due to the entry of high-cost innovative medicines, but without considerable improvements in health outcomes65.
 Greater use of generic and biosimilar medicines with rationalised spending related to new high cost medicines would lead to health system efficiency gains and better access to medicines for patients.
-The introduction of new medicines to the Bulgarian market along with high VAT rates on medicines has resulted in high out-of-pocket payments for patients, at about 81% of total pharmaceutical expenditure68, which causes decreased access to medicines and problems with treatment adherence.
+The introduction of new medicines to the Bulgarian market along with high VAT rates on medicines has resulted in high out-of-pocket payments for patients, at about 81% of total pharmaceutical expenditure66, which causes decreased access to medicines and problems with treatment adherence.
 These out-of-pocket payments must urgently be tackled through the implementation of flat co-payments for patients.
 The current pricing mechanism for generic medicines in Bulgaria is External Reference Pricing (ERP) to the lowest price of a basket of countries, and benchmarking to 30% below the cost of the reference originator medicine.
 ERP leads to the establishment of prices that are not sustainable for the Bulgarian generic medicines industry.
 In addition, benchmarking without any incentives to use generic medicines discourages competition.
 Pricing policies therefore need to be supplemented by measures that stimulate the use of these medicines.
 Regarding biosimilar medicines, as more biological medicines lose patent protection in the coming years, it is important for Bulgaria to recognise the significant access and efficiency gains that biosimilar medicines will bring to the health system.
 Incentives for biosimilar medicines use, aimed at physicians, pharmacists and patients, should run parallel to the establishment of pricing and reimbursement rules distinct from those for generic medicines - a requirement to enable the sustainability of this sector.
-66 Ministry of Health of the Republic of Bulgaria & International Bank for Reconstruction and Development, Final Report with Recommendations for Reforming Bulgaria's Pharmaceutical Sector, May 2015 67 Ibid.
+64 Ministry of Health of the Republic of Bulgaria & International Bank for Reconstruction and Development, Final Report with Recommendations for Reforming Bulgaria's Pharmaceutical Sector, May 2015 65 Ibid.

-68 Ibid.
+66 Ibid.